 A very cheap and reliable option is shown in figure 1.
 This power supply, called mb102 (there are other similar supplies that use the same name), can be bought at eBay for less than 1 euro.

-This power supply has two pairs of pins whose voltage can be independently selected between 5 V and 3.3 V by jumpers.
-Those pins are the ones connected to the power rails in figure 1.
+This power supply has two pairs of pins whose voltage can be independently selected between 5 V and 3.3 V, by jumpers.
+Those pins are the ones connected to the power rails of the breadboard, in figure 1.
 It also has 4 pairs of fixed voltage pins, 2 of them at 5 V and the others at 3.3 V. The maximum output current is 700 mA .

 This device can be supplied by its female USB socket or its DC barrel connector.
 If using the barrel connector, the input voltage should between 6.5 V and 12 V .

 Here is a very detailed analysis of this module.

 AC-DC adapters adapted as power supplies

 Please keep in mind that this method involves dealing with AC currents, which can be dangerous.
 If you don’t feel comfortable with that, please don’t use this method.
 I take no responsibility for any personal or material damage that can be caused by following it.
 This was tested with the Portuguese power grid for small DC output voltages (less than 9 V).
 Please, be careful.

 Another cheap way of getting a reliable DC power source is by cutting the tip of a AC-DC transformer and splitting both wires.
 One of them will correspond to the GND and the other the VCC.
 Although they are typically differentiated by color, always double check using a voltmeter.

 Other option that avoids cutting the wires is getting an adapter with a DC power connector and connect it to a female barrel connector, as shown in figure 2.
 That way, you can access GND and VCC through the connector’s legs.

 - Cut the wires with the adapter disconnected from the power grid;